-A joget and jazz fusion band is making their presence felt, a super cute grumpy uncle has a knack for making old instruments look new again – and a formerly angsty boy is dealing with his guilt through music.
+A joget and jazz fusion band is making their presence felt, a super cute grumpy uncle has a knack for giving old instruments a new life again – and a formerly angsty boy is dealing with his guilt through music.

-Five such exceptional Singaporean stories are highlighted in this Viddsee Original documentary series ‘Keep The Music Going’.
+Five exceptional Singaporean stories are highlighted in this Viddsee Originals documentary series ‘Keep The Music Going’.

 Director Saravanan Sam shared that he came to this approach by asking himself an unusual question, “What is this series NOT about?”